soylentOrange/OpenDTU/README.md

 ## Build the firmware image

-Clone this repository, switch to branch "add-modbus" and compile following https://www.opendtu.solar/firmware/compile_vscode/.
+Clone this repository, switch to branch "add-modbus" and compile following the guide of [OpenDTU](https://www.opendtu.solar/firmware/compile_vscode/).

-You (probably) do not have to compile the webapp (see https://www.opendtu.solar/firmware/compile_webapp/) in advance as an updated webapp is alread part of this repository.
+You (probably) do not have to compile the webapp (see [OpenDTU guide](https://www.opendtu.solar/firmware/compile_webapp/)) in advance as an updated webapp is alread part of this repository.
 Use the included OpenDTU_yarn.yaml with the VSCode Extension Conda Wingman to create an envorinment with the required dependencies for builing the webapp.

 ## !!
 IMPORTANT UPGRADE NOTES !!